 There are lots of things to plan, things to buy, dishes to wash, write out the menu and maybe you are even expecting overnight guests.
 I like to make family-friendly food recipes, and then make a few special recipes that I might find on Pinterest.

 I like to keep track of what worked and what didn’t work each year.
 By doing so, it makes each new Thanksgiving run more smoothly.

 Sometimes I find a new recipe that I prefer so I switch it up.
 I always like to add a new dessert also.

-Using this timeline will keep everything in bite-size pieces that you can do with little to no stress, plus you get this free printable to create your menu and shopping list.
-I also included a 50 Things to be Grateful For list that you can print out for all your guests to take home or even fill out during their visit as a keepsake to your Thanksgiving.
+Using this timeline will keep everything in bite-size pieces that you can do with little to no stress.
+I also created a 50 Things to be Grateful For journal page that you can print out for all your guests to take home or even fill out during their visit as a keepsake to your Thanksgiving.